GalMarkelj/react-tutorial/README.md

 # Beginner React tutorial

 By following this tutorial step by step to the end you will give me a chance to teach you basics of react.
 You'll be able to use this on every react project that you will be working on.
-To follow this course you need zero knowladge about react.
+To follow this course you need zero knowledge about react.

 ## Why follow my tutorial?